uasal/spacehardwarehandbook-public/source/fasteners.rst

 Lubricant
 -----------

-Lubricants that are vacuum safe and low-outgassing (see `<outgassing.nasa.gov>`__), such as Braycote 601 EF can decrease the risk of galling.
+Lubricants that are vacuum safe and low-outgassing (see `<https://outgassing.nasa.gov/outgassing-data-table>`__, archived at `<https://gist.github.com/douglase/59f60f348acc1364048a78d0299af434>`__), such as Braycote 601 EF can decrease the risk of galling.

 Torque
 --------